turingschool/front-end-curriculum/projects/self-directed-project.md

 module: 3
 ---

 The goal of this project is to create a successful web application from a project idea.
-You will create an app that will authenticate with a third-party service, consume an api, and solve an actual problem.
+You will create an app that will solve an actual problem.

 ### Project Scope